 Coolest Projects will be back in 2023!
 An announcement of the key dates is coming soon.

 How can I enter?

-Once you know what you want to make with technology, start working on your project to bring it to life!
-When you are ready to share what you have made, submit a link to your video or Scratch project here at coolestprojects.org.
-You'll be able to register your project starting 14 February.
+Once you know what you want to make with technology, you can start working on your project at any time to bring it to life!
+When registration opens and you are ready to share what you have made, you will be able to submit a link to your video or Scratch project at coolestprojects.org.
 Your project does not need to be completely finished — the focus is on creativity, participation, and most of all, having fun!

 Please note: If you've previously submitted a project and want to submit it again this year, you must have made significant changes to it since the last event.

 The categories relate to the technology you use to create your project.
 You may only select one category during registration.
 The categories are Scratch, Hardware, Mobile Apps, Web, Games, and Advanced Programming.
 You can read more about these categories here.

 If you make your project in Scratch, you must enter your project in the Scratch category, even if it’s a game.